claire-labry/pomokan/roadmap.md

 - [x] Research which UI/UX frameworks to use [leaning towards react]
 - [x] Come up with a snazzy title (Pomokan - an inclusive way to organizing your daily tasks)
 - [x] Pick three primary colors (productivity colors: restful green (#96AB36), calming blue(#96CCB9), & mellow yellow(#FFE251))
-- [x] Pick a logo and a cutesy mascot that encourages people (think Clippy in Office Assistant) (mascot shall come much later in future updates)
+- [x] Pick a logo and a cutesy mascot that encourages people (think Clippy in Office Assistant) (mascot shall come much later in future updates)(font: oswald)
 - [x] problem solved: for people who prefer to use a timer that has flash instead of sound & can categorize their kanban tasks around a pomodoro approach. (deaf folks, folks who prefer to not have sound)
 - [x] languages used: HTML, CSS, JavaScript, React, Node.js, MongoDB/Mongoose, Express.js,
 - [x] starter files